chkp-rolandop/dome9-serverless-onboarding/README.md

 # Dome9 Serverless onboarding Automation of AWS Accounts
 ### This solution will automatically enable the "serverless" feature across multiple onboarded Dome9 accounts

-The following explains what this tool does in sequence at a high level:
 The script probes all existing AWS accounts that have already been onboarded into D9 and checks if "serverless" feature is enabled
 Accounts that are already enabled are skipped and every account that isn't already so is being processed and enabled